-This new standard requires assets to be classified based on the Trust's business model for managing the financial assets and contractual cash flow characteristics of the financial assets.
+IFRS 9, Financial Instruments ("IFRS 9") requires assets to be classified based on the Trust's business model for managing the financial assets and contractual cash flow characteristics of the financial assets.
 The standard includes three principal classification categories for financial assets: measured at amortized cost, fair value through other comprehensive income, and fair value through profit and loss ("FVTPL").
-It eliminates the existing IAS 39 categories of held to maturity, loans and receivables and available for sale.
-IFRS 9 largely retains the existing requirements in IAS 39 for the classification of financial liabilities.
+IFRS 9 largely retains the existing requirements in International Accounting Standard 39, Financial Instruments - Recognition and Measurement for the classification of financial liabilities.